screeps/docs/api/source/Creep.md

 ```

 Build a structure at the target construction site using carried energy.
 Requires <code>WORK</code> and <code>CARRY</code> body parts.
 The target has to be within 3 squares range of the creep.
+Uses up to 5 carried energy unit per <code>WORK<code> body part.
+Each energy unit spent increases construction site progress by 1.

 {% api_method_params %}
 target : <a href="#ConstructionSite">ConstructionSite</a>